Abelian ideals of maximal dimension for solvable Lie algebras: Abstract

 \section{Abstract}

 We compare the maximal dimension of abelian subalgebras and the maximal dimension of abelian ideals for finite-dimensional Lie algebras.
-If the field is algebraically closed and the Lie algebra is solvable, then these dimensions coincide.
-We study the case where there exists an abelian subalgebra of codimension $2$, and explicitly construct an abelian ideal of codimension $2$ from it.
-We determine the values for low-dimensional nilpotent Lie algebras.
+We show that these dimensions coincide for solvable Lie algebras over an algebraically closed field of characteristic zero.
+We compute this invariant for all complex nilpotent Lie algebras of dimension $n\le 7$.
+Furthermore we study the case where there exists an abelian subalgebra of codimension $2$.
+Here we explicitly construct an abelian ideal of codimension $2$ in case of nilpotent Lie algebras.